prjseal/Clean/README.md

-# Clean Starter Kit for Umbraco 9, 10, 11 and 12
+# Clean Starter Kit for Umbraco 13

+If you want the older versions you need to go to the ones lower than version 4.0.0

 Latest Release Details:
-- Added manifest filter to enable package telemetry
-- Added copy button to code snippet row
-- Added authors
-- Added categories
-- Posts can now be shown in full in the list page
-- Added an Image Carousel Row
-- Added a Code Snippet Row
-- Converted Old Grid to Block List
-- Converted Nested Content to Block List
-- Added a Video Row with lazy iframe loading
-- Converted Groups to Tabs
-- Works with Umbraco 9, 10, 11 and 12
-- Updated to use Bootstrap 5
+- Made it specifically for .NET 8 and above and Umbraco 13 and above
+- Removed dependency on Contentment

-To try it out on Windows, Mac or Linux, make sure you have [downloaded the latest .Net 6 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) and then run this block of commands in a folder somewhere.
+To try it out on Windows, Mac or Linux, make sure you have [downloaded the latest .Net 6 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) and then run this block of commands in a folder somewhere.

 ```ps
 # Ensure we have the latest Umbraco templates